Vendelaosterman/sign-language-translator/README.md

 ```
 ### External storage:

-To be able to save and fetch data from an external API you have to follow the directions in [this API](https://gitlab.com/noroff-accelerate/javascript/projects/noroff-api/)
+To be able to save and fetch data from an external API you can follow the directions in [this API](https://gitlab.com/noroff-accelerate/javascript/projects/noroff-api/)

 You then create two constants (REACT_APP_API_KEY and REACT_APP_API_URL) using the retrieved API URL and API key: